-The Department's curriculum follows the standards set down by the Association of Human Service Educators.
+The Department's curriculum follows the standards set down by the National Council on Social Work Education.
 The Departments syllabi, coursework, and student outcomes assessment program have been developed in concert with this group's recommendations and standards.
 Additionally, the Human Service Practicum coursework is set up to follow the guidelines of the Family Development Credentialing Program, a national curriculum developed by Cornell University.

 Program success is judged throughout the program by looking at student’s work and learning in a number of ways.
 Students are expected to learn in four different learning modes.
 These include: